Scotland in Union: Billboards, advertising and print media

 SIU has used billboards on several occasions, including in 2016, when SIU paid for a large billboard advert near the SNP conference in Glasgow, urging Nicola Sturgeon to "change the record" on independence and rule out another vote.
 In 2017 in Aberdeen, again outside the SNP conference, SIU organised an advertising van with the message 'Referendumb' that was unveiled to awaiting press as SNP members gathered for the conference.
 A billboard campaign was launched again in 2021 in the run up to the 2021 Scottish Parliament election.

 In September 2018, SIU launched a 'Yawn' campaign, using newspaper advertisements.
 This was a campaign aimed at people who are 'tired' of the constant constitutional debate; "SNP politicians are still campaigning for an independence referendum that Scotland does not want.
 Tired of this?"
 The campaign gained additional media attention when a Police Scotland Twitter account tweeted in apparent support of the campaign, before deleting their tweet.

 Events

-Scotland in Union has held local political and social events, mostly in Scotland, but also in London and online.
+SIU has held local political and social events, mostly in Scotland, but also in London and online.
 The events have ranged from talks about Scotland's economy, to Burns Night celebrations and events to mark St Andrew's Day, to a Parliamentary reception in at the House of Commons.